ijm/fTemplateModules/README.md

 This causes the column numbering to be off in error messages.
 I need to split it into several `parse()` calls to control the line and column numbering better.
-4. Need to add a transform step that can handing doing things like normalizing whitespace, removing comments, or chaning the template format charater from {} to something else, which would be most useful for LaTeX templates.